-Step 1: Welcome to Dsco
+Step 1: Welcome to Rithum

-Your first step when connecting to Dsco is to verify that your account is configured correctly.
+Your first step when connecting to Rithum is to verify that your account is configured correctly.
 Please review the links below for help setting up your ship mapping, creating additional user accounts, and making sure that your company information is correct:

 Ship Mapping: Setting up Ship Mapping